Havana, Las Terrazas & Viñales Valley

 Meals: Dinner

 This morning, we'll take a walking tour of Old Havana and learn about the restoration projects that are integral to preserving this famous neighborhood's history and architecture.
-We'll meet young artists at the Graphic Artists Workshop, stop at the Rations Store, hear about the roots of Afro-Cuban Culture at Casa de Africa, and learn about the link between private business and serving the community at Artecorte, a special community project.
-This evening, we'll enjoy a performance by the world-renowned youth development project, La Colmenita.
-Then, we'll end this exceptional day with a drive in antique cars down Havana's Malecón to our dinner at a top Cuban paladar, or private restaurant.
+We'll meet young artists at the Graphic Artists Workshop, stop at the Rations Store, and visit a special community project, Muraleando.
+Afterwards, you’ll have time to enjoy lunch on your own.
+We'll end this exceptional day with a drive in antique cars down Havana's Malecón to our dinner at a top Cuban paladar, or private restaurant.

 Accommodations: Valentin Quinta Avenida Habana Hotel